This department provides advice to government on issues about the federal courts, including:

 - on 12 April 2013 the Federal Magistrates Court was renamed the Federal Circuit Court of Australia and the titles of ‘Chief Federal Magistrate’ and ‘Federal Magistrate’ changed to ‘Chief Judge’ and ‘Judge’ respectively

-- the court hears less complex disputes in matters under family, administrative, bankruptcy, industrial relations, migration and trade practices laws
+- the court hears less complex disputes in matters including family law and child support, administrative law, admiralty law, bankruptcy, copyright, human rights, industrial law, migration, privacy and trade practices.

 Each state and territory has their own laws and court system.
 State and territory courts fall within the responsibilities of the relevant state or territory Attorney‑General or Minister for Justice.